InterNetX/dart-domainrobot-sdk/README.md

 As this sdk is written in pure [Dart](https://dart.dev), it can be used on all [platforms](https://dart.dev/platforms) on which dart is currently running.
 This includes the use of frameworks like [Flutter](https://flutter.dev), [Angular Dart](https://angulardart.dev) and many more.
 This package can also be used for command line tools or rest services compiled with [dart2native](https://dart.dev/tools/dart2native).

-Important: This package is under development and more functionality of the **Domainrobot API** will be covered in the future.
-Feel free to contribute by creating pull requests or file an issue for bugs, questions and feature requests.
+**Note:** Feel free to contribute by creating pull requests or file an issue for bugs, questions and feature requests.

 ## Install And Import